trinker/pathr/README.md

     ## [1] "root/mydir/file1.pdf" "root/mydir/file2.pdf"

-This is especially useful when combined with extraction/repacement techniques to form not paths as shown below:
+This is especially useful when combined with extraction/repacement techniques to form new paths as shown below:

     myfiles %>%
         parse_path()  %>%